How to read piano notes and sheet music

 Notes can also be stacked up, which is often the case when chords are involved.

 The last symbol is a rest symbol, which indicates a pause.
-There are different rest symbols depending on the duration of the pause, but for now we are satisfied to know that this symbol indicates a pause of silence in the music.
+There are different rest symbols depending on the duration of the pause, but for now we are satisfied to know that this symbol indicates a pause, a silence, in the music.

 By now you should know the fundamentals about how to interpret piano notes.
 A recommendation is to also learn about musical terms that sometimes are written out on piano sheets and which involves more instructions about dynamic and tempo.